gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

 }
 ```

-Once there is a running Notepad app the sample produces the following output:
+Once there is a running Notepad app, the sample produces the following output:

 ```
 Close